michealespinola/syno.plexinfo/README.md

 # syno.plexinfo

-A bash script to dump diagnostic info for a Plex Media Server on Synology NAS.
+A bash script to dump diagnostic info for Plex Media Server on Synology NAS.

 `-x` will expose `[REDACTED]` private data